ksahlin/ultra/README.md

 Download/use test data available in this repository [here](https://github.com/ksahlin/ultra/tree/master/test) and run:

 ```
-uLTRA pipeline [/your/local/directory/to/test]/SIRV_genes.fasta  \
+uLTRA pipeline [/your/full/path/to/test]/SIRV_genes.fasta  \
-               [/your/local/directory/to/test]/SIRV_genes_C_170612a.gtf  \
+               /your/full/path/to/test/SIRV_genes_C_170612a.gtf  \
-               [/your/local/directory/to/test]/reads.fa outfolder/  [optional parameters]
+               [/your/full/path/to/test]/reads.fa outfolder/  [optional parameters]
 ```
-Specify full path to annotation, otherwise `gffutils` will complain.
+Specify the **absolute path** to the GTF-file on your system, if an otherwise `gffutils` will complain and giva a cryptic `ValueError: unknown url type:` error message.
+Outfile will be `outfolder/reads.sam`, unless you specify your custom prefix filename with `--prefix`.

 #### 6. (Optional) Install of MUMmer